ryanmcnally93/little-strings/README.md

 <img src="assets/images/readme-images/bug-24.png" width="75%" alt="The console log error" style="display: inherit; margin: auto; border-radius: 25px;">

-Tutor support helped me come up with an if statement that bypases Lighthouse whilst also allowing the document to be tested, as I used it it also brought forward some mistakes make in my code.
+Tutor support helped me come up with an if statement that bypasses Lighthouse whilst also allowing the document to be tested, as I used it it also brought forward some mistakes make in my code.
 For example, wherever I had mention "i = 0", I had forgotten to add the word "let".

 <img src="assets/images/readme-images/fix-24.png" width="75%" alt="The if statement that helped" style="display: inherit; margin: auto; border-radius: 25px;">